 Principal Investigators: Suzanne Preston Blier and Peter Bol

-The goal of WorldMap is to lower barriers for scholars who wish to visualize, analyze, organize, present, and publish mapped information.
+The goal of WorldMap is to lower barriers for scholars who wish to visualize, analyze, organize, and publish mapped information.

-WorldMap has received generous funding from the Hutchins Center, the Department of African and African American Studies, the Center for African Studies, the Radcliffe Institute for Advanced Study, the Reischauer Institute, the Lee and Juliet Folger Fund, Cornell University, Amazon, and other programs and organizations within and beyond Harvard.
+Over the years WorldMap has received generous funding from the Hutchins Center, the Department of African and African American Studies, the Center for African Studies, the Institute for Quantitative Social Science, the Radcliffe Institute for Advanced Study, the Reischauer Institute, the National Endowment for the Humanities, the Lee and Juliet Folger Fund, Cornell University, Amazon, and other programs and organizations within and beyond Harvard.